digitalcultureslab/new-west-stories-project/README.md

 # new-west-stories-project
-This is a repo for the first New Westminster stories project
+This is a repo for the first New Westminster history walk, Douglas College.